polylang/polylang/readme.txt

 == Changelog ==

+= 1.9.1 =

+* Pro: fix media wrongly created when adding a new media translation
+* Add azb, ceb, de_CH_informal, es_GT, mr, nl_NL_formal to the predefined list of languages

 = 1.9 ( 2016-04-27 ) =

 * Pro: add the possibility to translate custom post types slugs, taxonomies slugs and more